mendix/docs/content/appstore/general/app-store-content.md

 #### 4.2.1 Adding the Module

-To add the Email with template module from the Marketplace via Studio Pro, follow these steps:
+To add the Email with Template module from the Marketplace via Studio Pro, follow these steps:

 1. [Download](#downloading) the Email with Templates module from the marketplace to your app.
 The **Import Module** dialog box opens.